JGCRI/CMIP5_patterns/README.md

 4. A historical climatology based on the 1960-1999 average (2-D);

-  *which can be used to construct absolute temperature at time X
+  *which can be used to construct absolute values at time X

 5. The 95th percentile confidence level pattern.